 | Combusting | A particle that releases gas and can burn. | Simulating the burning of coal, wood, or biomass. |

 This table is a good start.
 In the next sections, we will explore each of these particle types in more detail to help you understand them better.
-Figure 2 shows how the physics becomes more complex as we move from one particle type to the next.
+Figure 2 shows how the physics becomes more complex as we move from one type to the next.
 Think of it like building blocks.
 An Inert particle is the base, with only forces and heat transfer.
 The Droplet type adds a new block: mass transfer from evaporation.
 The Combusting particle adds the most complex blocks: chemical reactions like devolatilization and char combustion.
 This image helps you see that each particle type builds on the physics of the simpler ones.

 Figure 2: A summary of DPM particle types and their main physical behaviors, from Inert to Combusting particles.

-Massless DPM Particle
+Massless Particle Type

 We use this particle type for one main reason: to measure residence time.
 Residence time tells us how long it takes for the fluid to travel from an inlet to an outlet.
+You should choose the massless type only when you want to track the fluid’s path and calculate its travel time.
+It is not used to simulate real physical solids.

 An inert particle is a solid particle that has mass and size.
 Unlike a massless particle, it is affected by forces.
 The fluid can push it (drag), and gravity can pull it down.
 Because of this, an inert particle has its own trajectory and does not follow the fluid path perfectly.